prattw/psr_v1/README.md

 Desire 3.
 The program should have an interface to input stock ticker symbols.
 Currently I (the operator) must hard code the ticker symbols into the program in order to actually buy and sell stock.
 I would like an easier way to input this the stock ticker symbols.
 I realize that this will likely require architecting a backend, so I am not thrilled with this taking up time/resources when I can just hard code the stock ticker symbols myself.

+Here is a listing of all the pre-processed data file names: